Nixon vs. Kennedy (Mad Men)

 "Nixon vs. Kennedy" is the twelfth episode of the first season of American television series Mad Men.
-The episode was originally broadcast on AMC on October 11, 2007, in the United States.
-In the show, Sterling Cooper employees party after hours, promotions occur, and the audience gains more insight into Don Draper's past.
+Written by Lisa Albert and the Jacquemetton couple (Maria Jacquemetton and Andre Jacquemetton) and directed by Alan Taylor, the episode originally aired on AMC on October 11, 2007, in the United States.
+In the episode, Sterling Cooper employees party after hours, a new man is hired, and the audience gains more insight into Don Draper's past.

 Plot

 The episode opens with a television presentation of voters waiting in line to cast their ballot for the 1960 United States presidential election.
-After Sterling Cooper’s partners leave the office for the night, the staff commence a viewing party for the election, with Nixon clearly in the lead over Kennedy.
+After Sterling Cooper's partners leave the office for the night, the staff commence a viewing party for the election, with Nixon clearly in the lead over Kennedy.
 The party, however, is dominated by widespread drinking and tomfoolery.
 The party takes a more comical turn when the staff discover a screenplay written by Paul.
-Several staff act out the play, concluding with Sal and Joan sharing a kiss, and Harry has a drunken affair with Pete’s secretary.
+Several staff act out the play, concluding with Sal and Joan sharing a kiss, and Harry has a drunken affair with Pete's secretary, Hildy.
 The following morning, the office is in disarray.

-Before the party, Pete lobbies Don to hire him over the more ideal Duck Phillips, but Don remains unwilling to consider Pete for promotion.
-At home that night, Pete digs through Don’s box of childhood memories, but draws ire from his wife for having secrets.
+Before the party, Pete lobbies Don to promote him to head of accounts instead of the external candidate Duck Phillips, but Don remains unwilling.
+At home that night, Pete digs through Don's box of childhood memories, but draws ire from his wife for having secrets.
 The following day, Pete approaches Don with the box and when he again refuses to consider Pete for the head of accounts position, Pete threatens to use this information against Don.
-After a difficult conversation with Peggy about fairness and accountability, Don hires Duck as the new head of accounts and pressures Pete to reveal Don’s secrets to Bert Cooper.
-Bert acts uninterested, noting Don’s dedication and value to the company.
-After kicking Pete out, Bert gives Don permission to fire Pete from the company.

 Don has a flashback to the Korean War when he views the box's contents.
-In 1950, Dick Whitman, Don’s past self, meets Lieutenant Donald Draper, an engineer and Dick’s sole companion at a new encampment.
+In 1950, Dick Whitman, Don's past self, meets Lieutenant Donald Draper, an engineer and Dick's sole companion at a new encampment.
 The flashback is cut short, and the distress caused leads Don to run to Rachel.
-Don attempts to convince her to run away with him, but she realizes he is cowardly and promptly ends their affair.
+Don attempts to convince her to run away with him, but she promptly ends their affair.

+After a difficult conversation with Peggy about fairness and accountability, Don hires Duck as the new head of accounts, forcing Pete's hand by taking him straight away to Bert Cooper.
+Pete then tells Bert Don's true name and that he suspects him of being a deserter, but Bert acts uninterested, noting Don's dedication and value to the company.
+After Pete has left, Bert gives Don permission to fire Pete from the company, but also encourages him not to.